-Apprenticeships place students in a direct one-on-one mentoring is willing to share their expertise and experience with a student from IAIA.
+Apprenticeships place students in a direct one-on-one mentoring relationship with an elder, a master artist, or cultural expert who is willing to share their expertise and experience with a student from IAIA.
 The student is to provide assistance to the mentor on a specific project or undertaking.
 In this way, through observation and direct involvement, students will become familiar with new artistic processes, cultural practices, and related approaches.
 All students keep a journal to document their learning.
 Each student will write a final reflective paper.
 Mentors will complete an evaluation commenting on student learning through this experience.
 Note: This apprenticeship may be taken after the third year as 495 for one to six credits.